modrinth/docs/docs/details/ads.md

 Edge has built-in tracker prevention which is configurable by clicking the padlock or shield in the address bar.

-Unfortunately, if Edge's tracking prevention mode is set to Strict, Edge will misidentify Carbon as a tracker for a dating site, which is false.
+Unfortunately, if Edge's tracking prevention mode is set to Strict, Edge will misidentify Ethical as a tracker for a dating site, which is false.
 You can bypass this by doing one or both of two things.

 <details><summary>Turn off tracking prevention for Modrinth</summary>